wasm-ecosystem/wasm-compiler/docs/implementation_details/Multi-value.md

 xxxx

 // branch 1
-load the results           // load the results to the stack slots for the target 1 (which reserved before, accroding to Wasm ABI) jmp to target 1
+load the results           // load the results to the stack slots for the target 1 (which reserved before, according to Wasm ABI) jmp to target 1

 // branch 2
-load the results           // load the results to the stack slots for the target 2 (which reserved before, accroding to Wasm ABI) jmp to target 2
+load the results           // load the results to the stack slots for the target 2 (which reserved before, according to Wasm ABI) jmp to target 2

 // branch 3
-load the results           // load the results to the stack slots for the target 3 (which reserved before, accroding to Wasm ABI) jmp to target 3
+load the results           // load the results to the stack slots for the target 3 (which reserved before, according to Wasm ABI) jmp to target 3
 ```